 Set up private connectivity from a VPC network

-To provide additional security for VPC networks that are protected by a service perimeter, we recommend using Private Google Access.
-This includes private connectivity from on-premises networks.
+To provide additional security for VPC networks and on-premises hosts that are protected by a service perimeter, we recommend using Private Google Access.
+For more information, see private connectivity from on-premises networks.

-To learn about configuring private connectivity, read Setting up private connectivity to GCP services from a VPC network.
+To learn about configuring private connectivity, read Setting up private connectivity to Google APIs and services.

-Restricting access to GCP resources to only private access from
+Restricting access to Google Cloud resources to only private access from

-VPC networks means that access using interfaces such as the GCP Console
+VPC networks means that access using interfaces such as the Google Cloud console

-and the Stackdriver console will be denied.
+and the Cloud Monitoring console are denied.
 You can continue to use

 gcloud command-line tool or API clients from VPC networks that share a service perimeter